As an Amazon Associate, Reel Adventure Fishing earns from qualifying purchases.

 Low and Slow Is the Way to Go, Said the Old Man

 One thing I remember asking my grandfather was why was the temperature so low when smoking.
-His answer was that it was necessary because fish fillets tend to be thinner.
-Fish cook fast but smoke slowly, so lower temperatures were preferred over higher ones.
+He answered that it was necessary because fish fillets tend to be thinner.
+Fish cooks fast but smokes slowly, so lower temperatures were preferred over higher ones.

 Too much heat rendered the fillet dry, which is good if that is what you are looking for.
-I have in the past dry smoked fish for hiking and backpacking because it was salt-cured then hard-smoked at a higher temperature.
+I have dried smoked fish for hiking and backpacking in the past because it was salt-cured then hard-smoked at a higher temperature.
 This made it stable for packing.

 Critical Step to Smoking Sockeye – Deciding on the Cut